 These documents normally call for information regarding the specifications of the headstone and require a drawing for approval.
 Finally, the person who purchased the plot or next of kin is often required to sign paperwork authorizing the placement of the cemetery headstone.

 Reputable monument providers will walk you through the paperwork process from beginning to end.
 They should complete the forms and provide most of the required information pertaining to the memorial.
-At Milano Monuments, our experienced memorial specialists are happy to complete the forms and permits with you and your family.
+At Milano Monuments, our experienced memorial specialists are happy to complete the forms and permits on behalf of you and your family.

+As a reminder, it is not required to purchase a headstone through a cemetery.
 Contrary to popular belief, cemeteries cannot prevent you from working with an outside vendor.
-At Milano Monuments, we advocate for our customers to ensure their right to memorialization is protected.
-We have supported our customers when working with cemeteries to help them get the memorial they want approved.
+At Milano Monuments, we advocate for families to ensure not only that their right to memorialization is protected, but also that they receive approval for the memorial they want.